-Captain Pouic is beside himself.
-Tibou has disappeared!
-The captain’s concern is magnified by the darkness that has swallowed the ship, a sliver of cloud now covering the moon.
+Captain Peck is beside himself.
+Timmy has disappeared!
+The captain's concern is magnified by the darkness that has swallowed the ship, a sliver of cloud now covering the moon.

 He motions to Cruvar, his loyal second mate.